php-enspired/exceptable/README.md

 - ICU messaging system overhauled and published to its own package!
   Check out [php-enspired/peekaboo](https://packagist.org/packages/php-enspired/peekaboo) - using _exceptable_ means you get it for free, so take advantage!
 - Introduces the _Error_ interface for enums, making errors into first-class citizens and opening up the ability to handle errors as values.
+  Adds an `SplError` enum for php's built-in exception types.
 - Reworks and improves functionality for Exceptables and the Handler.
+  Error / Exception / Shutdown Handlers now have explicit interfaces, as do debug log entries.

 [Read the release notes.](https://github.com/php-enspired/exceptable/wiki/new-in-5.0)